Redawt/f4-frost-guide/intro.md

 * just want to try out FROST,
 * are too lazy to make a more advanced mod setup,
 * **and** for people who are experienced enough in modding Bethesda games and just need information about what you absolutely need to play FROST

+### Alternative: Unofficial Below Zero Wabbajack**{: .hili}

+A wabbajack is an automated modlist installer, so it's your go-to solution if you don't want to manually install FROST by following this guide.
+Here is a link to the [Unofficial Below Zero Wabbajack](https://github.com/St1ck2k/FROST---Below-Zero-Fallout-4-Wabbajack-Modlist/tree/main)
+The Wabbajack might be outdated or not updated as often, it is unofficial, use it at your own risk!

 ### About the mods
 * Optional mods are flagged with **\*O**{: .hili} in their title.